 Why World Vision is in Sri Lanka

 After years of despotic rule, Sri Lanka elected President Maithripala Sirisena in January.
 The installation of a new government signaled another sign of hope after the end of Sri Lanka’s long civil war.
 Later in 2015, Sri Lanka’s new leaders brought a resolution to the United Nations Human Rights Council proposing a war crimes tribunal to try wrongdoers from both sides of their civil war.
 The UN adopted the resolution.
-There is much to mend in Sri Lanka, where children are forced into trafficking and child labor and the economy suffers from years of global isolation.
+There is much to mend in Sri Lanka, where children are forced into trafficking and child labor and the economy suffers.
 Education, family unity, and economic development are three solutions to which World Vision has committed itself in Sri Lanka.
 In partnership with local committees, we taught parents the importance of keeping their children in school.
-To advocate for strong families, we trained pastors to teach parenting classes that empowered men to respect their wives and care for their children.
+To advocate for strong families, we trained pastors to teach parenting classes.
 As a result of our efforts to grow the economy, men and women were equipped to start small businesses that supported their children’s needs.

 We never give up on people

 World Vision child sponsorship looks at all the things that prevent children from surviving and thriving in their community, and then works with that community to bring all the pieces of the puzzle together to build a better life for all children.
 For sponsors, it’s a personal way to show God’s love to a child in need in a life-changing way.

 Thanks to the generous support of donors, we’re making great progress toward the well-being of children and their families.

 Boys and girls are safe and valued, well cared for by their families, and participating in their communities as agents of transformation.

 - We hosted a program called Celebrating Families that helped families improve their communication and understanding, and one called MenCare that encouraged fathers to abstain from alcohol and participate in raising their children.